mnot/I-D/rfc5988bis/draft.md

-Individual applications of linking will therefore need to define how their extension links should be serialised into HTML4.
+Individual applications of linking will therefore need to define how their extension links should be serialised into HTML.

 Surveys of existing HTML content have shown that unregistered link relation types that are not URIs are (perhaps inevitably) common.
 Consuming HTML